Monday, September 2, 2019

-Hi everyone.
-Hope you had a great summer!
-I took the opportunity to pull out an old project and get help finishing it up.
-It's a small quilt that features a charming embroidered strawberry.
+Hi everyone!
+Hope you had a great summer.
+I used the time to pull out an old project and get help finishing it up.
+It's a small quilt that features a vintage embroidered strawberry.
 Perhaps you remember it from here.

-My friend, Ruth, was so smitten with the quilt she even agreed to finish it.
+My friend, Ruth, was so smitten when I showed her the quilt she even offered to finish it.

-Just look at her tiny stitches.
+Just look at her beautiful stitches.
 Can you see how the perle cotton subtly catches the light?

-Turns out, a quilt was the perfect way to preserve that vintage berry.
-Thank you to Vicki Haninger for her inspiration and to Ruth, of course, for seeing the project to fruition.
+I couldn't be happier with how this turned out.
+Thank you to Vicki Haninger for her inspiration and to Ruth, of course, for seeing the project to fruition!

 Strawberry Preserves